romanzy313/deepstream.io-mobx/README.md

 );
 ```

-And use it as you would normally use mobx.
+And use it as you would normally use MobX.
 Note: make sure not to access doc property on RemoteRecord when it is not ready, as it will not be initialized.
 This can be done by checking isReady property on the RemoteRecord.
+I've tries to type it correctly, but it doesn't seem to be possible.
 Example:

 ```
 @customElement('person-record')